dmitrymomot/gokit/randomname/README.md

 ## License

-This package is part of the SaaSKit project.
+This package is part of the github.com/dmitrymomot/gokit project.
 See the LICENSE file in the root directory for details.